Learn how to invest in Redwood Materials stock when the IPO arrives. Get access to select pre-IPO companies at Equitybee.

 A handful of pre-IPO investing platforms have emerged over the past decade to bring liquidity to pre-IPO company investors.

-Other pre-IPO platforms include Forge Global, Linqto, and EquityZen.
+Monitor pre-IPO platforms for available.
+Prominent platforms include Linqto (recently available), Forge Global, Hiive, and EquityZen.

-2. Buy during the Redwood Materials IPO through a broker
+2. Participate in the Redwood Materials IPO through a broker

 Savvy IPO investors may find opportunities to invest during the IPO.
 That means acquiring shares at the IPO price the night before the company begins trading.